wsprtv/wsprtv.github.io/docs/README.md

 <img src="images/img7.png" width=360>

-There is an easter egg of sorts included in the Flight Synopsis panel -- clicking the distance, altitude, or speed value (e.g. 25313 mi in the example above) will toggle units from imperial to metric or vice versa.
-This preference will be remembered if you return to the page later.
+Some of the values in the Flight Synopsis also serve as toggles -- clicking the distance, altitude, or speed value (e.g. 25313 mi in the example above) will toggle units from imperial to metric or vice versa.
+Clicking on the duration value will toggle time display from UTC to local.
+These preference will be remembered if you return to the page later.

 Allowing the map to update itself is by far the most efficient way to view real-time data.
 Do not refresh the page via the browser -- doing so